-The Water Quality Policy specifies that a number of pollutants cannot be discharged to the stormwater system.
+The Environment Protection (Water Quality) Policy 2015 specifies that a number of pollutants cannot be discharged to the stormwater system.
 By law you are obliged to ensure these pollutants do not reach the stormwater system from your property.
 Many of these apply to everyday activities undertaken around the home:

 - Cleaning agents, detergents and their byproducts, steam cleaning waste

 - Washdown water from cleaning vehicles or equipment, engine coolant, motor vehicle servicing or repairs waste, oil, grease or lubricants

 - High-pressure water blasting waste, roof cleaning waste